Ohio Wage Garnishment Laws

 The garnishee’s duties once the order lands — and why they collapse without the right employer.

 An Ohio garnishment order is an instruction to the employer, formally the garnishee, and the statute spells out a tight set of obligations the moment the order is served under ORC 2716.05.
-The employer first calculates the withholding for each pay period at the statutory percentage, then pays that amount over to the court rather than to the creditor directly.
-Under ORC 2716.07, the garnishee must pay the court within thirty days after the end of each pay period, and may keep a small processing fee — up to three dollars per pay period — out of the amount withheld for the trouble of running the calculation and cutting the check.
+The first is a deadline almost nobody quotes: under ORC 2716.21(B) the garnishee must return its answer to the issuing court within five business days after receipt of an order served under ORC 2716.05.
+The employer then calculates the withholding for each pay period and pays it over to the court rather than to the creditor directly — under ORC 2716.041(C)(4)(a) and ORC 2716.07(A), within thirty days after the end of each pay period.

 Interim and final reports